Contact Us

 The Strike-Off Process

-For companies choosing to close rather than maintain dormant status, the strike-off process provides a structured path to termination.
-This process requires careful preparation, including settling all liabilities and obtaining necessary consent from company members.
-Applications must be submitted through ACRA’s BizFile Portal by authorised parties such as company directors, secretaries, or registered filing agents.
+For companies opting to close rather than maintain dormant status, the strike-off process offers a structured route to termination.
+This requires careful preparation, including the settlement of all outstanding liabilities and obtaining the necessary consent from company members.
+Applications must be submitted via ACRA’s BizFile+ portal by authorised parties, such as company directors, corporate secretaries, or registered filing agents.

 Strategic Decision-Making

-The choice between maintaining dormant status and closing the company requires careful consideration of various factors.
-While closure eliminates ongoing compliance requirements, it also terminates the company’s legal existence and any associated benefits.
-Companies should evaluate their prospects, asset positions, and strategic objectives before making this decision.
+The decision between maintaining dormant status and closing a company requires careful evaluation of multiple factors.
+While striking off eliminates ongoing compliance obligations, it also results in the loss of the company’s legal existence and any associated rights or benefits.
+Companies should assess their future prospects, asset holdings, and strategic goals before determining the most appropriate course of action.

-Managing a dormant company in Singapore requires careful attention to regulatory requirements while offering strategic advantages for business owners in challenging times.
-Whether you’re considering dormancy as a temporary measure or seeking long-term solutions for your business, professional guidance can help navigate these complex decisions.
+Managing a dormant company in Singapore requires careful attention to regulatory compliance but can offer strategic advantages for business owners navigating uncertain times.
+Whether you’re considering dormancy as a temporary pause or exploring long-term structuring solutions, professional guidance can help you make informed and confident decisions.

 FAQs about Singapore Dormant Company